DetachHead/basedpyright/README.md

 [basedmypy](https://github.com/kotlinisland/basedmypy) is a fork of mypy with a similar goal in mind: to fix some of the serious problems in mypy that do not seem to be a priority for the maintainers. it also adds many new features which may not be standardized but greatly improve the developer experience when working with python's far-from-perfect type system.

-we aim to [port most of basedmypy's features to basedpyright](https://github.com/DetachHead/basedpyright/issues?q=is%3Aissue+is%3Aopen+label%3A%22basedmypy+feature+parity%22), however as mentioned above our priority is to first fix the critical problems with pyright.
+while the two projects have similar goals, there are some differences:

+-   basedmypy makes breaking changes to improve the typing system and its syntax. for example, it supports intersections, `(int) -> str` function type syntax and `foo is int` syntax for type guards. [more info here](https://kotlinisland.github.io/basedmypy/based_features.html)
-note that any non-standard features we add will be optional, as we intend to support library developers who can't control what type checker their library is used with.
+-   basedpyright intends to be fully backwards compatible with all standard typing functionality. non-standard features will be fully optional and can be disabled, as we intend to support library developers who can't control what type checker their library is used with.
+-   basedpyright's two main goals are to improve the type checker's accuracy and reliability with existing syntax, and to bridge the gap between pylance and pyright

 # pypi package